Flames hand Canucks 6th straight loss in series opener

 The Canucks pulled Demko for an extra attacker with more than two minutes on the clock, but couldn’t get the puck past their former goaltender.

+“As much as you hate losing, our guys are smart enough to know they played a pretty good hockey game,” he said.

+“They know if we bring that game to the table, you’re going to win more than you lose.
+You’re not going to win every game when you play well — that’s just the way the league is.
+The league is too good.
+But I’m comfortable our guys know that if they bring that type of effort, good things are going to happen.”

-The teams will meet again Saturday and Monday nights in Vancouver, then finish the series Wednesday night in Calgary.
+The teams will meet again Saturday night and Monday night in Vancouver, then finish the series Wednesday night in Calgary.

+NOTES: A short thank you video for Markstrom, defenseman Chris Tanev and forward Josh Leivo played on the big screen midway through the first period, eliciting stick taps from the Vancouver bench.
+The trio played for the Canucks last season before signing with the Flames in free agency and Thursday marked their first game back in Vancouver. … Boeser and Pettersson are both riding five-game point streaks, with each registering two goals and three assists. … Vancouver’s Justin Bailey left early in the second period after being run into the boards hard by Milan Lucic.
+The winger was hunched over as he headed straight down the tunnel.
+It was later announced Bailey would not return due to an upper-body injury. … Canucks center Jay Beagle played in his 600th NHL game.